palmer159/computational-neuro/chapters/00-how-to-use.md

 ## Who this is for

-You are a post-graduate computer science major.
-You've trained neural networks, you can read a transformer paper, you've shipped ML systems.
+You are someone who understands the basics of machine learning, deep learning, and AI.
 You know **zero neuroscience**.
 You want to understand the brain well enough to:
 - read neuro-inspired AI papers (predictive coding, world models, Hopfield nets, SNNs) without bluffing,
 - form your own view on what AGI/ASI is missing,
 - have informed conversations with computational neuroscientists.

-This guide is **not** a neuroscience textbook.
-It is a high-velocity bridge from CS into the parts of neuro that matter for AI research.
+This is **not** a neuroscience textbook.
+It is a high-velocity bridge from Computer science into the parts of neuro that matter for AI research.
+This guide is a curated list of articles with links to relevant research papers without a paywall.

 ## Reading paths